shanface33/Deepfake_Model_Attribution/README.md

 # License and Citation
 The DFDM database is released only for academic researches.
 Any researchers from educational institute are allowed to use this database freely for noncommercial purpose.

-If you use this database, please cite the following paper:
+If you use this dataset, please cite the following paper:
 ```
 @article{jia2022model,
   title={Model Attribution of Face-swap Deepfake Videos},